 Condensation is challenging to spot and test.
 I use a piece of equipment that takes the surface temperature of the wall and then compares it to the temperature inside the room.

-Without going into too much detail, I test for relative humidity (RH) and dew point (DP).
-When the RH is high, and the DP is close to the ambient temperature, condensation will appear on the surface.
+I test for relative humidity (RH) and dew point (DP).
+When the RH is high and the DP is close to the ambient temperature, condensation will appear on the surface.